khaoniewji/mdu-interface/README.md

 Join our friendly Discord community!
 We're here to help you succeed with MDU.

-## 💝 Special Thanks

-Huge thanks to these amazing projects that make MDU possible:
-- The innovative Bun team
-- The talented shadcn/ui creators
-- The amazing TailwindCSS community
-- The incredible React team

 ## 📄 License

 MDU is open source under the MIT License.
 See the [LICENSE](LICENSE) file for details.